isoteriksoftware/react-gallery-3d/README.md

 By default, the `material` is automatically disposed when the component is unmounted.
 You can disable this behavior by setting the `disableAutoDispose` prop to `true`.

+**Be careful when sharing materials between gallery items.
+If you want to reuse a material, consider setting the `disableAutoDispose` prop to `true` to prevent the material from being disposed when one of the items is unmounted.**

 #### Props
 ```tsx
 type GalleryItemProps = MeshProps & {